Upgrade Your Oral Health - Transform Your Overall Health

 How to Use a Smart Toothbrush

 Begin by applying a pea-sized amount of toothpaste to the brush head.
 Start from the back of the mouth, working forward in small, gentle circular motions, allowing the toothbrush's technology to assess and adjust the cleaning as needed.
-The smart toothbrush's sensors will guide you through areas requiring more focus, ensuring no plaque buildup is missed.
+The smart toothbrush's sensors will guide you to areas that need more attention, ensuring no plaque buildup is missed.

 How AI and Oral Health Technology Are Evolving